 Blau and colleagues are currently working on a project to revise the U.S. Bill of Rights, aiming to make human rights protection and sustainable development a central focus.
 She believes that such change needs to start at the grassroots level, perhaps through proposals submitted via Change.org.
 She is also working on a book project (Of the People, For the People, By the People) to address this issue.
 Ultimately, Blau contends that pressure must come from the American people—just like with the Civil Rights Movement and many other social movements.
 Although it is potentially dangerous to simplify the process for changing the Constitution, Blau also believes that such activism holds enormous potential for vast social movement progress.
 While the MDGs did not focus on the United States, she hopes that the U.S. government will get “on board” with the SDGs and its inherent values.

 Webster University’s Institute for Human Rights and Humanitarian Studies hosted its seventh Annual Human Rights Conference on October 8-9, 2014.
-Held at Webster’s home campus in Saint Louis, Missouri, the conference focused on the Rights of the Family in coordination with the 2014/15 Year of International Human Rights (YIHR) theme.
+Held at Webster’s main campus in St. Louis, Missouri, the conference focused on the Rights of the Family in coordination with the 2014/15 Year of International Human Rights (YIHR) theme.

-Webster’s 2014 Annual Human Rights Conference highlighted the need for further study, debate, and advocacy related to the rights of the family.
-For more information on the speakers click here.
+Webster’s 2014 Annual Human Rights Conference highlighted the need for further study, debate, and advocacy related to the rights of the family..

 On Wednesday morning, Washington University law professor Susan Appleton provided a framework for family rights law in the United States.
 She highlighted how family rights within U.S. law and Supreme Court cases are ultimately about protecting choice, self-determination and liberty in private life.
 While many examples showed positive developments toward greater respect for family diversity in the U.S., we also see connections to gender discrimination and state controls on sexuality within law and policy making.
 Appleton noted that the “gold standard” in families is still marriage, and there’s little space for relationships that look different from this norm.
 There are also sometimes consequences for protecting the family as a unit, rather than focusing on individual rights.
 For instance, we see cases of intimate partner violence when respect for family means that individuals suffer harm.
 Another issue that Appleton raised was the potential conflict between parental rights and children’s rights.
 Do children have a right to make their own choices, even when that choice opposes the parents’ wishes?
 For instance, in cases when children want to attend sex education classes that their parents opted them out of.